fsulib/Office-of-Digital-Research-and-Scholarship-Docs/oapolicy.md

 <sup>2</sup> “Scholarly articles” are articles that describe the fruits of scholars’ research and are given to the world
 for the sake of inquiry and knowledge without expectation of payment.
-Such articles are typically presented in peer-review journals and conference proceedings.
+Such articles are typically presented in peer-reviewed journals and conference proceedings.

 <sup>3</sup> The goal of which is the open access deposit of the article in DigiNole and returning many rights to
 authors after later copyright transfer to a publisher.
 This is the only way the license will ever be acted on